austinhuang0131/austinhuang0131.github.io/advertising.md

 * [United Server Listings](https://discord.gg/HbATpW2)

 ### Subreddits
 Sub count as of January 11, 2018.
-Except the listed once, all others are either new or unmaintained/abandoned.
+Except the listed ones, all others are either new or unmaintained/abandoned.

 * [/r/DiscordServers](https://www.reddit.com/r/discordservers/) (5097 subs)
 * [/r/nsfwDiscords](https://www.reddit.com/r/nsfwDiscords/) (699 subs, and as the name says, it's **NSFW**)